speters/USBasp/Readme.txt

 driver, choose "bin/win-driver".
 On Win2k and WinXP systems, Windows will warn that the driver is is not 'digitally signed'.
 Ignore this message and continue with the installation.
-Now you can run the precompiled version of avrdude: change in command line mode to "bin/win-avrdude" and start the program.
-Consult the documentation of avrdude for details.
+Now you can run avrdude.
 Examples:
 1. Enter terminal mode with an AT90S2313 connected to the programmer: avrdude -c usbasp -p at90s2313 -t
 2. Write main.hex to the flash of an ATmega8: